three students smiling

 Communicating with other university staff

 For other university staff members, communication should be simple.
 There are receptions in most university buildings if you need to talk to someone for help (especially when it comes to locating rooms).
-As mentioned before, contact details can be found on Gateway for other staff members like administration, student services, the library team, etc. There are security 24/7 on campus if you need anyone in an emergency as well.
+As mentioned before, contact details can be found on Gateway for other staff members like administration, student services, the library team, etc. There is security 24/7 on campus if you need anyone in an emergency as well.

 This is what the home page of the Staff Directory will look like for you.
 Just search a name or job title/department and you should be able to find contact details for them.